fiamma-chain/fiamma-docs/our-product-suite/bitvm-powered-zkp-verification-layer/user-guides/fiamma-testnet-explorer.md

 ---
 description: >-
-  A temporary Flamma testnet deployment uses ping.pub to deploy a browser; a dedicated browser for zkp verification is coming soon.
+  A temporary Fiamma testnet deployment uses ping.pub to deploy a browser; a dedicated browser for zkp verification is coming soon.
 ---